-Gum diseases that affect the periodontal structures of your teeth -- that is, the gum tissue and bone that support your teeth -- are a common problem for many Canadians worldwide, but they can’t win against a good dentist, excellent oral hygiene, and good old-fashioned periodontics.
+Gum diseases that affect the periodontal structures of your teeth — that is, the gum tissue and bone that support your teeth — are a common problem for many Canadians worldwide.

-Periodontists are highly-trained dental professionals that specialize in the diagnosis, treatment and prevention of diseases that destroy your gum tissue and bone.
-Poor oral hygiene causes harmful bacteria and dental plaque to form between your teeth and gums and your gum tissues become inflamed and the underlying bone degenerate as a result.
+Poor oral hygiene causes harmful bacteria and dental plaque to form between your teeth and gums and your gum tissues become inflamed and the underlying bone degenerates as a result.
 Preserving your gums and bones is especially important in the face of gum disease because they hold your teeth up, and prevent tooth loss from occurring.

 If you suspect that you might have developing gingivitis, or if you’ve been diagnosed with gum disease, don’t hesitate to look for professional dental care and treatment.